paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/4. The Frontend Javascript and Ajax/Key Learning points.md

     <button id="submit-btn">Submit</button>
 </form>
 ```
+The documentation for Google Street API can be found [here](https://developers.google.com/maps/documentation/streetview/).

 We can observe that Street has id of ```id="street"``` and city has ``id="city"``.
 Now i will create new variables for street, city, address (city+street).
 I will also create greeting for the user.
 Next, I will add url for the Google Streeview image.